-In this great world of ours, there are many survival plants that have been of use to man, since the dawn of time.
-There are plants that feed us, plants that heal us, plants that protect us from pests and insects and the list goes on.
-Preppers know how to make use of these plants and every day, they learn more about new types of plants and about how can these plants help them thrive in an uncertain world.
+In this great world of ours, there are many survival plants that have been of use to man.
+There are plants that feed us, plants that heal us, plants that protect us from pests and insects.
+The list goes on.
+Preppers know how to make use of these plants and every day, they learn more about new types of plants.
+About how can these plants help them thrive in an uncertain world.
 The air purifying survival plants from this article are an ideal addition to the living area of every prepper as they have an important role: they purify the air!

 Researchers recommend having at least 15 average-sized air purifying survival plants in a house or an apartment of 1800 square feet to have a good air quality and be in good health.